endlessMediocrity/qr-code-generate/README.md

 How it works:

-At startup, you need to enter 2 lines.
-1 of contains the path for the extension input (.xlsx).
-In 2 ways where to save ready-made QR codes.
+At first, you need to enter 2 lines.
+Thw first one contains the path for the extension input (.xlsx).
+Second one where to save ready-made QR codes.
 Note that QR codes are generated line by line, and the output location is a folder that contains .png files in the same order as in the table.

 What was used: